2023 Solar Incentives Guide for Murrysville, PA - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the type of incentives that you are most likely to have some familiarity with.
-The solar incentive that you're most familiar with is probably the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a certain percentage of your solar system's cost.
+Federal solar incentives are probably the first thing that you think of when you think about solar incentives.
+The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a percentage of your solar system's cost.

-The ITC can be applied to the total cost of solar system installation, including the panels themselves as well as labor, accessories and equipment.
-This credit can be claimed for panels installed after January 1, 2006 on a primary or secondary residence that you own and that is located in the United States.
-From its original value of 30% of the total cost, the credit has fluctuated slightly between 26-30%, and you may qualify for varying percentages depending on when your project was completed.
-There is no maximum claim amount.
+The ITC can be applied to solar panels installed after January 1, 2006, on a primary or secondary residence that you own in the United States.
+The credit initially covered 30% of the total cost – for panels, equipment, accessories and labor – although that amount may range from 26-30%, depending on when your solar system was installed.
+There is no cap on the claim amount.

 More information about the new Inflation Reduction Act can be found here.
-Your local Murrysville solar panel installation expert is the best person to answer your questions about the new Clean Energy Credit and how it will apply to you.
+Your local Murrysville solar panel company can answer your questions and explain how the new Clean Energy Credit applies to you.

 State & Local Solar Incentives